pocomane/walua/Readme.md

 given to the browser that can update the page.
 The `step_lua` function is continously called until there are no more yields.

-To extend this system to other lua function, you have just wrap it in another function that yield just before to return.
-You can do, this for example, with the `makeyield` lua function in the `playground.html`:
+To extend this system to other lua function, you have to wrap e it in another one that yield just before to return.
+You can do this, for example, with the `makeyield` lua function in the `playground.html`:

 ```
 myfunction = makeyield( myfunction )
 ```

-In this way the browser have the chance to update itself just before `myfunction` returns.
+In this way the browser have the chance to update the page before `myfunction` returns.
 No yield parameters/returns are handled, i.e. zero values are always passed/returned during the resume/yield phase.